Al-Andalus. Nature in Andalusi Poetry.

 These pithy descriptions have an encapsulating quality about them, almost as if they were a quick response to a challenge, something that was in fact a feature of the taifa courts where competitions and poetic riddles were regular forms of entertainment.

 But a real surprise for many modern readers is the way in which the poets of Islamic Spain expanded the field of reference for poetry to include objects that do not normally have poetic resonance: the humble eggplant, a rooster, a stork, an artichoke, a waterwheel (Banner 108-110.
-Fletcher Quest for El Cid, 18), an inkwell, a walnut, a thimble, a radish, an ant, even mosquitos and fleas, the waterwheel.
+Fletcher Quest for El Cid, 18), an inkwell, a walnut, a thimble, a radish, an ant, even mosquitos and fleas.

 The eggplant: Rounded, savoured at meals, it is nurtured by pure water in gardens everywhere.